arabelo2/UMS/docs/theory/Gauss_Integral_Model_Lateral_Pressure_Field_Simulation.md

 Wen, J.J. and Breazeale, M.A., "Computer optimization of the Gaussian beam description of an ultrasonic field," in *Computational Acoustics*, Vol. 2, Elsevier, 1990, pp. 181–196.

-Schmerr Jr., L.W., *Fundamentals of Ultrasonic Phased Arrays*, Springer, Sections 3.4, 4.6, and Appendices C.1 and C.5.
+Schmerr Jr., L.W., *Fundamentals of Ultrasonic Phased Arrays*, Springer:

+- Chapter 2: Radiation of Ultrasound
+- Section 2.4: Modeling Fields from Apertures
+- Section 2.5: Radiation Through a Planar Interface
+- Section 3.4: Multi-Gaussian Beam Model
+- Section 4.6: Use of Gaussians for Modeling Phased Array Beam Fields
+- Appendix C.1 and C.5

+## Notes

+- The $Gauss\_2D$ model uses discrete beams to approximate a continuous pressure field.
+- Excellent agreement with $Fresnel\_2D$ model, especially at higher depths.
+- The difference is more evident near the transducer (e.g., at z = 60 mm).
+- Multi-Gaussian modeling is ideal when analytical or Fresnel-based solutions are computationally intensive.

+## Files

+- `domain/gauss_2D.py`
+- `application/gauss_2D_service.py`
+- `interface/fresnel_2D_and_gauss_2D_pressure_interface.py`
+- `domain/gauss_c15.py`